4js-mikefolcher/speadsheet-copy/README.md

 - Run the jar-build.sh command to build the jar file
 - Reference the spreadsheet-copy-fourjs.jar file in your CLASSPATH

-### Generate JWT Token
+### Merge Two or More Excel Files

-The following code can be used to generate JWT token in Java
+The following code can be used merge two or more Excel files.
+Each sheet will be a\
+distinct sheet in the new Excel file created.

 **Java Implementation**
 ```java